IshanSaxen72/Used_Car_Price_Prediction/README.md

 Feel free to fork this repository and submit pull requests if you have improvements or fixes!
 For any issues or feature requests, please open an issue.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Ishan License - see the LICENSE file for details.